Regular Board of Directors Meeting

 Welcome to the Aquia Harbour Property Owner's Association website.
 After you register, you may want to spend a bit of time reviewing the "tutorials" forum.

-Apr.
-26 - Regular board meeting.
-7 p.m. at the Country Club
+May 24 - Regular board meeting at 7 p.m. at the HARBOUR INN (new location)